davamigo/kafka-streams-poc/README.md

     - Random products: creates a new product or uses an existing one.
     - Random price for the new products (1 to 100).
     - Random quantity for the order line (1 to 5).
-- Publish the new commercial order in a `commercial-order` topic.
+- Publish the new commercial order in a `t.commercial-orders.new` topic.
-- Publish new members in `member` topic.
+- Publish new members in `t.members.new` topic.
-- Publish new products in `product` topic.
+- Publish new products in `t.products.new` topic.

 ## Kafka Streams